npatwari/dflcompetition/about.md

 For the Team-deployed Hardware category, each participating team will discuss their spectral needs in their application, and we will assign channels beforehand when possible to avoid interference.

 For the Signal Strength Software-Only teams, we will post a [public github RTI project](https://github.com/npatwari/dflcompetition).
 We will [adapt the RTI code](https://github.com/npatwari/rti) to make it work for the Signal Strength Software-only category.
-In that category, a team modify our software so that they have a system that works ``out of the box''.
+In that category, a team modify our software so that they have a system that works "out of the box".
 Of course, our software could be improved in multiple ways, and modifications and adaptations to the algorithm and its parameters will make its performance improve.

 ## Video playlist:
 <iframe width="700" height="394" src="https://www.youtube.com/embed/videoseries?list=PLQuDEk4rPDON5Hrf5Zp3Stx7pGibNB7kZ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>